How to Fund Your Gastric Sleeve Surgery

 First of All – How Much Does Gastric Sleeve Surgery Cost?

+Before we tell you how to fund your gastric sleeve surgery, you need to look at how much it actually costs.
 According to the website Melbourne Gastro Surgery, weight loss surgery or bariatric surgery costs anywhere between $15,000 – $25,000 (this cost is without taking into account Medicare or Private Health Insurance).

 1. Use Your Superannuation to Fund the Surgery